Macrometacorp/jsC8/docs/Reference/Collection/CollectionManipulation.md

 listener.on('close',() => console.log("connection closed"));
 ```

-## client.enableCollectionStream
+## client.updateCollectionProperties

-`async client.enableCollectionStream(collectionName, enableStream): Object`
+`async client.updateCollectionProperties(collectionName, properties): Object`

-Updates the collection stream flag.
+Updates the collection properties.

 **Arguments**

 - **collectionName**: `string`
   Name of the collection

+- **properties**: `Object`

-- **enableStream**: `boolean`
+    - **hasStream**: `boolean`

         Whether the stream should be enabled on the collection or not.
         This parameter must be set to `true` when enabling a stream on the collection.

-**NOTE**: You can't set the flag to `false` as on-demand stream deletion is not allowed.
+    - **waitForSync**: `boolean`

+        If true then creating or changing a document will wait until the data has been synchronized to disk.

 **Examples**